A school seeks to dismiss a lawsuit filed by Michelle Obama's brother and his wife

 In a 13-page court document filed last week in a Wisconsin circuit court, the University School of Milwaukee (USM) says the case should be dismissed due to "failure to state a claim upon which relief can be granted."

 "As you will recall from the recent media blitz, numerous false claims were made regarding racial and socioeconomic bias at the school.
-When initially raised, these concerns were taken very seriously, fully investigated, and ultimately found to be without merit," said Steve Hancock, head of school for USM in a statement.
+When initially raised, these concerns were taken very seriously, fully investigated, and ultimately found to be without merit," Steve Hancock, head of school for USM, said in a statement.

 Last month, Craig and Kelly Robinson filed a lawsuit arguing that USM in 2021 expelled their two sons, who were 11 and 9 years old, despite the two children being "model, high-achieving students."